How to Fish a Chatterbait: Expert Tips and Tricks

 As an Amazon Associate I earn from qualifying purchases.

-To fish a chatterbait, cast near cover or structure, then retrieve steadily while the blade vibrates and creates underwater commotion.
+To fish a chatterbait, cast near cover or structure, then retrieve steadily while the blade vibrates, creating underwater commotion.
 Vary retrieval speed and occasionally pause, allowing the lure to flutter downward.
 Pair with a soft plastic trailer for added action and enticing presentation to bass.

 The chatterbait is easily the hottest and most popular lure to hit the fishing industry in the last few years.
 It’s one of the most misunderstood and underutilized baits for many anglers, but you might be surprised at how much success you can have by properly using the chatterbait.